mlab817/faqs/src/coco-levy-fund/what-are-the-immediate-deliverables-of-the-pca-stipulated-in-ra-11524-and-their-status.md

 ---
  title: What are the immediate deliverables of the PCA stipulated in RA 11524 and their status?

-tags: ["immediate","deliverables","pca","stipulated","ra","status"]

  ---

-### Coco Levy Fund
+## Coco Levy Fund

-## What are the immediate deliverables of the PCA stipulated in RA 11524 and their status?
+# What are the immediate deliverables of the PCA stipulated in RA 11524 and their status?

  - Completion of the Coconut Farmers’ Registry within 90 days